MoralisWeb3/docs/docs/02-web3-data-api/solana/solana.md

 ---
 title: "Solana API"
-excerpt: "Supercharge your Solana development with the most scalable Solana API in Web3.
+description: "Supercharge your Solana development with the most scalable Solana API in Web3.
 Bring your projects to market at speed using Moralis’ Solana API!"
 sidebar_position: 3
 ---
 ## What is the Solana API?